Kong/insomnia-docs/docs/insomnia/get-started-with-documents.md

 Design Documents (also called Documents) hold specifications, API requests, and tests.
 They also offer the capability to sync with Git.

-If you're looking for information about Collections instead (which use Version Control Sync), see [Request Collections](/insomnia/request-collections).
+If you're looking for information about Collections instead (which use [Version Control Sync](/insomnia/version-control-sync)), see [Request Collections](/insomnia/request-collections).

-For this guide, create an empty Document from your Dashboard.
+For this guide, [create an empty Document](/insomnia/design-documents) from your Dashboard.
 We've named our Document "petstore" as our example uses the [Pet Store API](https://petstore.swagger.io/).

 ## Tab Overview

 We're going to start in the Design tab.
-Then we'll walk through each tab in order from left to right.
+We'll walk through each tab in order from left to right, starting with the Design tab.

 ![Documents have three tabs: Design, Debug, and Test.](/assets/images/three-document-tabs.png)